Pyrrosia piloselloides: Legends of the Dragon Scale Fern

 Temperature & Humidity

-Native to Malaysia, Singapore and other South East Asia countries, Pyrrosia piloselloides thrives in warm and humid tropical forest environments.
+Native to Malaysia, Singapore, and other Southeast Asia countries, Pyrrosia piloselloides thrives in warm and humid tropical forest environments.

 Growth